 Flow Power’s innovative wholesale power model has already proven successful for South Australian businesses.
 By passing through wholesale market prices (with a transparent mark-up), the wine industry can access truly transparent and flexible power plans whilst keeping costs down.

-On 8 October 2018, Flow Power will present a Business Lunch in the Barossa Valley.
-The event is an opportunity for businesses across the region to learn more about our recent research how to save money by buying wholesale power.
+On 8 October 2018, Flow Power presented a Business Lunch in the Barrossa Valley.
+The event was an opportunity for businesses across the region to learn more about our recent research how to save money by buying wholesale power.

 Brian Smedley, Chief Executive of SAWIA, said “SAWIA is pleased to welcome Flow Power as a new Industry Partner, which we hope will assist our members to reduce their electricity costs.
 Reducing electricity cost is one of the highest priorities for wineries at the current time.”